 ProPhotonix Product Offering

-ProPhotonix offers a range of products which can be used for strobing in machine vision lighting.
+ProPhotonix offers a range of products that can be used for strobing in machine vision lighting.
 ProPhotonix offers a range of LED ring, spot, area and LED line lights.
 ProPhotonix also offers custom solutions where we can adapt many of our existing systems including strobe options to meet your specific requirements.
-Contact us at firstname.lastname@example.org for more information.
+Contact us for more information.